keithledgerwood/WICLab-guide/01-introduction.md

 >
 >**Tip:** It is recommended that you create a Chrome profile for your new employee so that you can have separate browser sessions
 >
-## Lab Outline

-The outline to your left?
-Consider it your compass, guiding our engaging journey.
-From optimizing IAM costs to delving into Zero Trust, with Okta's Workforce Identity Cloud, we're set for a seamless adventure.
-Ready to embark on this insightful and captivating journey?